 2. Local anesthetic will be sprayed into the back of your throat to make it numb and prevent gagging during the procedure.

 3. The endoscope is inserted through the mouth and gently moved down the throat into the esophagus, stomach, to the main bile duct entering the duodenum.
-After that, contrast dye is injected into this bile duct while x-ray films are taken so that the doctor can diagnose and plant the treatment.
+After that, contrast dye is injected into this bile duct while x-ray films are taken so that the doctor can diagnose and plan the treatment.
 The test usually takes about 30-90 minutes.

 Benefit of ERCP